-You will complete five major paragraph & essay assignments for this course.
+You will complete four major essay assignments for this course.
 Each of these assignments will entail a prewriting process, rough draft, peer review, revision, and final draft.
-The final drafts of all five assignments will be averaged together to account for 20% of your overall course grade.
+Each of these components factor into your grade, but the final draft will account for each assignment's weight in the overall grade breakdown.

 Make sure you have reliable access to a computer.
 If you don't have one at home, plan to use any of the various SPC computer labs before an assignment's deadline.